ericzji/f5-agility-lab-puppet/docs/intro.rst

 lab and access your jump host.

 ..
 NOTE::
-  All work for this lab will be performed exclusively from the Windows jumphost.
+  All work for this lab will be performed exclusively from the Linux jumphost.
 No installation or interaction with your local system is required.